Journal #7

 Reading Response #3

 What do you think?
 If you are a recipe user, do you like personal headnotes or do you prefer a more practical introduction?
 Could you think of your first story assignment as a headnote?
+Which of the headnotes did you like the most?
+Dislike?
+What are two passages that stick out for you?

 Reading Response #2

-For your first story assignment (which we will talk about in detail during class on Tuesday, September 5), you will use food (or drink) as a vehicle to explore personal history.
+For your first story assignment (which we will talk about in detail during class on Tuesday, September 3), you will use food (or drink) as a vehicle to explore personal history.
 This week, you will read a bunch of stories that do this in different ways.

 Please read:

 It’s a good chunk of reading, so don’t wait till the last minute.
 In your Journal doc, tell me which one of these is/are your favorite(s) and why.
 What does your favorite story do that the others don’t?
 Did you not like one or more of these?
 If so, tell me why.
+What are you favorite passages?
+Record at least three passages you appreciate.

 Journal #2